wilfz/CLCL/readme_en.txt

 	・UNICODE TEXT - Text
 	・BITMAP - Bitmap
 	・DROP FILE LIST - File
-The following will be saved in the history.
+These formats will be saved in the history.
 You can also save other formats in the history by using the optional "Filter".

 ■ History